LLMs as Planning Formalizers: A Survey for Leveraging Large Language Models to Construct Automated Planning Models: Language-to-Plan (L2P)

-Appendix \ref{appendix:b} demonstrates several usage examples of L2P.
-To demonstrate the flexibility of the framework, we re-implemented several of the landmark papers covered in this survey, and Appendix \ref{appendix:c} provides potential works that can be recreated by L2P at the time of writing.
-We hope that the community contributes to the L2P framework as a repository of existing advancements in LLM model acquisition and relevant papers, ensuring that users have access to the most current research and tools under a common framework for fair comparison.
+Appendix \ref{appendix:c} demonstrates examples of L2P usage.
+To demonstrate the flexibility of the framework, L2P re-implements some key papers covered in this survey (refer to Appendix \ref{appendix:a}).
+We hope to maintain the L2P framework as a repository of existing advancements in LLM model acquisition and relevant papers, ensuring that users have access to the most current research and tools.